 At Simmons University, we are committed to the full participation of all students in our programs and activities.
-Simmons University is mandated by Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 to provide equal access to facilities, educational and co-curricular programs, campus activities and employment opportunities to qualified individuals with disabilities.
+Simmons University is mandated by Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 to provide equal access to facilities, educational and co-curricular programs, campus activities, and employment opportunities to qualified individuals with disabilities.
+The University makes every effort to provide reasonable accommodations so that students can be ensured equal access and works to remove any barriers which may prevent this from happening.

 We invite you to contact the Office of Accessibility Services at [email protected] with any questions or concerns.
 You are welcome to make an appointment and visit us in the Center for Student Success, on the Ground Floor of Lefavour Hall.
 Please refer to this Simmons Access Info Sheet.
 We look forward to working with you!

-In order to fully register with OAS, you must provide documentation of the disability that substantially limits a major life activity, such as learning, hearing, seeing, reading, walking, and speaking.
-All submitted documentation must include the name and professional credentials of the evaluator on the diagnostician’s letterhead in clear and legible writing.
+In order to fully register with the Office of Accessibility Services (OAS), a student must provide documentation of the disability that substantially limits a major life activity, such as learning, hearing, seeing, reading, walking, and speaking.
+All submitted documentation must include the name and professional credentials of the evaluator on the diagnostician's letterhead in clear and legible writing.

-A. If your documentation is current (within 4 years from the date of the diagnostic tool) then you are ready to submit your documentation.
+A. Documentation must be current (within four years from the date of the diagnostic tool) in order to be submitted for OAS registration.

-- Mail or hand-deliver your completed documentation form and assessment to our office: Simmons University, Office of Accessibility Services, Center for Student Success, 300 The Fenway, Boston, MA 02115
+- Mail or hand-deliver documentation and forms to our office: Simmons University, Office of Accessibility Services, Center for Student Success, 300 The Fenway, Boston, MA 02115

 - We cannot accept fax submissions.

-B. If your documentation is not current or does not yet exist, you must request documentation from a provider or specialist.
+B. If documentation is not current or does not yet exist, the student must request documentation from a provider or specialist.

 Acceptable documentation includes: